 Translation: SME demand is the engine of CRM growth on the continent — yet most buyer guides still default to South Africa-only listicles and pricing in ZAR.
 There is no widely accepted, pan-African buyer framework.
 We built one.

 If you want the broader picture of how CRM fits next to other customer-facing tools, start with our pillar guide on CRM vs marketing automation.
-And if you are still weighing whether you even need a CRM yet, our companion piece on CRM vs email marketing walks through the five signs you have outgrown a mailing list.
+And if you are still weighing whether you even need a CRM yet, our companion piece on CRM vs Email Marketing: What African Businesses Actually Need (And When to Use Both) walks through the five signs you have outgrown a mailing list.

 Six Criteria That Matter on the Continent

 Use these six criteria as your scorecard for the best CRM for small business in Africa.
-Any CRM you evaluate must clear them — or you will rebuild your stack within twelve months.
+Any CRM software in Africa in 2026 must clear them — or you will rebuild your stack within twelve months.

 The African CRM context is shaped by mobile money at scale.
-MTN MoMo alone has 69.1 million active users across 16 African countries, processing 338 million financial transactions via MoMo APIs in 2022.
-M-Pesa has 40 million active customers in Kenya and 66.2 million across Africa.
+MTN MoMo had 69.1 million active users at the end of 2022, according to MTN Group’s FY2022 results.
+And according to Ericsson’s MTN MoMo Open APIs case study, MTN MoMo operates across 16 African countries and processed more than 338 million transactions via MoMo APIs in 2022.
+M-Pesa reached 40 million active customers in Kenya as of March 2026 (as reported by TechMoran, citing Safaricom) and serves tens of millions of customers across multiple African markets.
 Any CRM software for an African SME that ignores these payment rails ignores how your customers actually transact.

 WhatsApp is the dominant business messaging channel across many African markets, and SMS still reaches every handset — including the feature phones your competitors quietly forget about.
 A CRM that treats either channel as an afterthought leaves revenue on the table.

-This comparison covers seven CRMs SMEs in Africa actually shortlist — including one Africa-origin alternative.
+This comparison covers eight CRMs SMEs in Africa actually shortlist — including two Africa-origin options.
 We scored each tool against the six criteria.
 Where pricing is mentioned, it is qualitative; vendor pricing changes monthly, and we will not quote stale figures.

 Zoho CRM (and Bigin)

 Free tier: Yes — up to three users on Zoho CRM, plus Bigin’s purpose-built starter for very small teams.
 African fit: Strong.
 Zoho has direct presence on the continent, multi-currency built in, and a long catalogue of integrations including Paystack and Flutterwave.
 WhatsApp Business is supported on paid tiers.
 Widely adopted by African SMEs in retail, services, and cross-border trade.
 Who it is for: Founders who want CRM + email + invoicing + helpdesk under one roof at the lowest entry cost.
-Bigin is the lighter starting point if Zoho CRM Free still feels heavy — and it is the most popular best free CRM for African small businesses in 2026.
+Bigin is the lighter starting point if Zoho CRM Free still feels heavy — and it is among the most popular lightweight free CRMs with African SMEs.

 HubSpot CRM